skycoin/skyflash/README.md

 With this tool you will be able configure the default [skybian](https://github.com/simelo/skybian) image to your custom environment and create the needed images for it.

-The resulting images will only run on the official skyminer hardware, aka: Orange Pi Prime SBC.
+The resulting images will only run on the official skyminer hardware, aka: Orange Pi Prime SBC, for now.

 The tool has two variants:

-* A general use GUI tool (skyflash) that works on Linux/Windows (Mac soon)
+* A general use GUI tool (skyflash) that works on Linux & Windows _(Mac support is a work in progress)_
-* A Linux only CLI tool (skyflash-cli) **_for developers and advanced users only_**.
+* A Linux only CLI tool (skyflash-cli) **_for developers and advanced users only in Linux, see below_**.

 ## Skyflash GUI tool